neondatabase/autoscaling/pkg/plugin/ARCHITECTURE.md

 For more information on scheduler plugins, see:
 <https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/>.

-We support both VM pods and non-VM pods, in order to accomodate mixed deployments.
+We support both VM pods and non-VM pods, in order to accommodate mixed deployments.
 We expect that _all other resource usage_ is within the bounds of the configured per-node "system" usage, so it's best to deploy as much as possible through the scheduler.